guilhermemalfatti/react-udacity-meals/README.md

 # Project Overview
 ## Guilherme Malfatti - Udacity

-udacity Meals is a project to create a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
-The project emphasizes using React to build the application and provides an API server and client library that we use to persist information as teh user interact with the application.
+Udacity Meals is a project to create a a calendar app that allows you to select food for each day of a week and list all the recipies that you need to buy.
+The project emphasizes using React to build the application and redux to manage the app state.

 ### Project Requirements